Kavignon/Elixir-follow-along/README.md

 - [YouTube courses](https://youtube.com/playlist?list=PLPhmv8IZVge42oxrZajWBKwptcVMUnY3P&si=LWVOb35RWdt0_T0s)
 - [foundational reading on Elixir and the BEAM](https://www.manning.com/books/elixir-in-action-third-edition)

 Using Livebook, I document each topic in interactive notebooks with solutions, notes, challenges I overcame, and resources for further exploration.
-This is my way of taking a more hands-on approach to using Phoenix/LiveView to assemble real-time software systems.
+This is my way of taking a more hands-on approach to using Elixir/Phoenix/LiveView design and implement robust software solutions.

 ## Table of Contents